Jabulani-N/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 00

-/*
-*any content  should be in the ifndif to dodge double include.
-*this ifndif and endif is called an "include guard"
+any content  should be in the ifndif to dodge double include. this ifndif and endif is called an "include guard"

-*/
+- If you don't, Betty will slap you.

+- - Also if you comment in your .h file, Betty will also slap you.